 The screengrab below is a good example of optimized product feature bullets.
 It matches the features you need to know with the benefit of owning the product.
 The introduction phrase could be more clear, though.

-Before you add your key product features to your listing, write down every feature your product has and what is the benefit the customer gets from that feature.
-Narrow it down to the benefits that would make the customer most likely to purchase your product over the competition.
+Before you add your key product features to your listing, write down every feature your product has and the benefit the customer gets from that feature.
+Then, narrow it down to the benefits that would make the customer most likely to purchase your product over the competition.

 1. Dig Deeper Into Your Key Features: Since your bullet points only have limited space, you may not be able to cover your main features and benefits as fully as you’d like to.
 You can use the product description to dig deeper.
 For instance, if the technical details of your product are crucial to understanding its benefits, but most of your target audience isn’t privy to that knowledge, you can more clearly explain without the short character restrictions in the description.

 2. Describe Extra Features Not in Your Bullets: Maybe your product has more than five features that your customers truly need to know to make a purchasing decision.
 This is often the case for complex categories like technology.
 The description is your chance to tell your customer what else they can expect to gain.
 Be sure to use accurate punctuation so that each point is separated.
 If not, the features will run together and be difficult for your customers to understand.

 3. Call Out Other Possible Uses: If your bullets focused on one target audience, but your product has three potential audiences, you could use your description to call out those other uses in an attempt to caption a broader market.
 Be aware that if you go this route, you need to have already gained traction with your primary audience, or it could throw them off and make your description too vague to convert well.